silhavyj/KIV-VSS-Benchmark/README.md

 ## Assignment

-This assignment was to benchmark the performance of element deletion from an `std::vector` and a `std::list`.
+This assignment was to benchmark the performance of element deletion from an `std::vector` and an `std::list`.
 There were three scenarios taken into account, representing the position from which an element can be erased - beginning, end, and the middle of the collection.

 ## Solution